To instruct Kate please contact our clerks on +44 (0)20 7842 5555 or email firstname.lastname@example.org.

-Kate has also recently acted in a claim (now settled) against a barrister arising out of an intellectual property claim which the barrister had pursued to trial on the basis of an allegedly defective statement of case.
+Acting in a claim against a barrister arising out of an intellectual property claim which the barrister had pursued to trial on the basis of an allegedly defective statement of case.

-Acting for engineers in claim arising out of alleged defecting design and installation of glazing system at commercial premises in London.
+Acting for engineers in a claim arising out of alleged defecting design and installation of a glazing system at commercial premises in London.

-Acting for engineers in claim arising out of alleged negligent advice regarding remediation of site for proposed development.
+Acting for engineers in a claim arising out of alleged negligent advice regarding remediation of a site for proposed development.

 Acting for M&E engineers in claim arising out of sewage leak following completion of a commercial/residential development.